sav-che/TL-2/Authors/Petrak, Franz {std. Petr.}.md

-> [!cite] BHL link: this entry starts at [page 205](https://www.biodiversitylibrary.org/item/103624#page/219/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 205](https://www.biodiversitylibrary.org/page/33189676) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Petrak, Franz (1886-1973), Austrian mycologist, born in Mährisch-Weisskirchen (later Hranice); studied in Vienna from 1906-1910 with R. von Wettstein; Dr. sci. ib.
 1913; high school teacher in Wien until 1916; in the Austrian Army 1916-1918; from 1918-1938; living as a private scientist in his home town selling exsiccatae; at the Naturh.
-Museum, Wien 1938-1951; travelled in the United States Apr 1950-Feb 1951. (*Petr.*).
+Museum, Wien 1938-1951; travelled in the United States Apr 1950-Feb 1951.
+**Abbreviated name**: *Petr.*

 #### Herbarium and types